coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 In this case, $\theta$ is actually parametric and can be any value between $0$ and $2\pi$.

 It is a surprising fact that you can build *any* $2^n\times 2^n$-size complex unitary matrix out of the above matrices by way of matrix multiplications and [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).
+This means the operation set is **computationally universal**, not unlike the concept of universality of Boolean logic in ordinary computing.
 For example, consider the following unitary matrix:

 $$
 M := \begin{pmatrix}